binhe-lab/C037-Cand-auris-adhesin/01-global-adhesin-prediction/data/proteome-fasta/README.md

 | proteome | *Cand_glabrata* proteome for CBS138 | [ncbi assembly](https://www.ncbi.nlm.nih.gov/assembly/GCF_000002545.3) | 2020-02-10 | Rachel downloaded the current version of predicted proteins |
 | proteome | *Cand_glabrata* proteome for CBS138 | [ncbi assembly](https://www.ncbi.nlm.nih.gov/protein?LinkName=bioproject_protein&from_uid=596126) | 2020-02-24 | Bin found a new genome release from the Cormack lab |
 | proteome | *Cand_albicans* proteome for SC5314 | [ncbi assembly](https://www.ncbi.nlm.nih.gov/assembly/GCF_000182965.3/) | 2020-02-10 | Rachel downloaded the current version of predicted proteins |

+# 2020-02-24 New _C. glabrata_ genome
+- New _C. glabrata_ genome sequence released last week, from Brendan Cormack's lab at JHU (pmid:32068314)
+    - Bin downloaded the proteome by simply navigating to the bioproject page (PRJNA596126), based on the "data availability" section of the paper
+    - From there, use the "Related Information"->"Protein" to get to all the protein sequences, select "Send to"->"File"->"FASTA" and download
+    - Saved the output in `data/proteome`